• SH essay,

-people, terms, and concepts: local color, perceived color; primary color, secondary color; analogous colors, complementary colors; divisionism, optical mixture; simultaneous contrast
+key terms and concepts: Post-Impressionism, Neo-Impressionism, local color, perceived color; primary color, secondary color; analogous colors, complementary colors; divisionism, optical mixture; (the law of) simultaneous contrast

 Seurat, Sunday Afternoon on the Isle of the Grande Jatte, Neo-Impressionism, 1884-86

 Monet, Rouen Cathedral (two of dozens of different versions at different times of day), Impressionism, 1894